Input design for the optimal control of networked moments: Controlling the average

-For example, in the case of average constraints of the form (\ref{meanconstraint}), we have This assumption simply restricts us to the situations of interest -- the problem is trivial if this assumption does not hold, because no control input energy is required to reach a state which satisfies the constraint if such a state would be reached without guidance.
-This situation corresponds with corner solutions and Kuhn-Tucker conditions for the optimization problems.

-We also will occasionally assume controllability of the system: \begin{assumption} B is chosen so that the reachability Gramian $W(B)$ is symmetric and positive definite \end{assumption} That is, when formulating the problem of state selection, we will suppose the system is controllable under the chosen schematic.
-In other words, $m$ is chosen so that the Kalman condition (\ref{kalman}) holds.
-We will relax this constraint throughout the paper.

-For convenience, we will define the scalar-valued function $\kappa :\mathbb{R}^{n\times m}\rightarrow\mathbb{R}$ as:
+For convenience, we will define the scalar-valued function $\kappa :\mathbb{R}^{n\times m}\times\mathbb{R}^n \rightarrow\mathbb{R}$ as

-Then the solution to the problem of state selection subject to mean constraints gives a simple closed-form solution which will comprise our first theorem:\begin{theorem} The optimal state which can satisfy (\ref{meanconstraint}) at the lowest possible energy cost for a given control schematic is given by: \end{theorem} \begin{proof}See Appendix \ref{app:2}\end{proof}
+Then the solution to the problem of state selection subject to mean constraints gives a simple closed-form solution which will comprise our first theorem:\begin{lemma} The optimal state which can satisfy (\ref{meanconstraint}) at the lowest possible energy cost for a given control input matrix $B$ and linear output $\gamma$ is given by \end{lemma} \begin{proof}This is the solution of the optimization problem to minimize (\ref{energy}), subject to the constraint (\ref{meanconstraint}), and the constraint that $x=W^\dagger W x$ (optimizing over the space of reachable states).
+The Lagrangian for this optimization problem is where the Lagrange multiplier $\psi$ can be interpreted as the shadow price of satisfying the constraint \ref{meanconstraint}.
+Using the symmetry of W and taking the gradient of $\mathcal{L}$ with respect to the elements of $x$ gives the following set of first-order conditions: $\nabla_{x} \mathcal{L}(x_a^*) = 2W^{\dagger}(x_a^* - e^{t^* A}x_0) + \psi \gamma \triangleq 0$.
+Rearranging yields The derivative with respect to the Lagrange multiplier $\psi$ is $\frac{\partial \mathcal{L}}{\partial \mathcal{\psi}} = \gamma^\top x^*_a - \eta \triangleq 0$ which recovers the constraint as a first-order condition Premultiplying (\ref{foc:x}) by $\gamma^\top$ gives Substituting in (\ref{foc:rho}) and rearranging gives the closed-form solution for the shadow price: Finally, substituting (\ref{shadowprice}) back in to (\ref{foc:x}) and solving for $x^*$ gives the above solution for optimal state.\end{proof}

-The following corollary immediately follows which gives a closed-form solution to the minimum energy with which the constraint can be satisfied, given a fixed control schematic $B$: \begin{corollary} The minimum energy cost required to achieve the mean constraint goal (\ref{meanconstraint}) under the control schematic $B$ is given by: \end{corollary} \begin{proof}See Appendix \ref{app:3}\end{proof}
+The following corollary immediately follows which gives a closed-form solution to the minimum energy with which the constraint can be satisfied, given a fixed control schematic $B$: \begin{lemma} The minimum energy cost required to achieve the single linear constraint goal (\ref{meanconstraint}) with output $\gamma$ under the control schematic $B$ is given by: \end{lemma} \begin{proof}This derivation follows by substituting the optimal state $x_a^*$ from (\ref{xastar}) into the minimum energy formula (\ref{energy}).
+The $e^{t^* A}x_0$ immediately cancel.
+This leaves: $W$ is symmetric so that $W^\top = W$.
+Finally we have Equation (\ref{minenergyavg}) follows directly, by substituting the definition of $\kappa$. \end{proof}